 AXIS Capital Holdings Limited ("AXIS Capital") is a Bermuda-based holding company for the AXIS group of companies.
 AXIS Capital was incorporated on December 9, 2002, under the laws of Bermuda.
-Through its operating subsidiaries and branches in Bermuda, the United States ("U.S."), Europe, Singapore and Canada, AXIS Capital provides a broad range of specialty lines insurance and treaty reinsurance to its clients on a worldwide basis.
-AXIS Capital's underwriting operations are organized around its global underwriting platforms, AXIS Insurance and AXIS Re.
+AXIS Capital is a global specialty underwriter and provider of insurance and reinsurance solutions.
+AXIS Capital's principal operating subsidiaries and branches are located in Bermuda, the United States ("U.S."), Europe, Singapore and Canada.

-AXIS Capital is a hybrid specialty lines insurance and treaty reinsurance company that is a leader in many of the markets where it chooses to compete.
-We provide our clients and distribution partners with a broad range of risk transfer products and services, and meaningful capacity, backed by excellent financial strength.
-We manage our portfolio holistically, aiming to construct the optimum portfolio of risks, consistent with our risk appetite and the development of our franchise.
-We nurture an ethical, entrepreneurial and disciplined culture that promotes outstanding client service, intelligent risk taking, operating efficiency, corporate citizenship and the achievement of superior risk-adjusted returns for our shareholders.
-We believe that the achievement of our objectives will position us as a global leader in specialty risks.
+AXIS Capital is a global specialty underwriter and provider of insurance and reinsurance solutions and is a leader in many of the markets where it chooses to compete.
+We provide our clients and distribution partners with a broad range of risk transfer products and services, and strong capacity, backed by excellent financial strength.
+We manage our portfolio holistically, aiming to construct the optimum balance of risks, consistent with our risk appetite and the development of our franchise.
+We nurture an ethical, entrepreneurial, disciplined and diverse culture that promotes outstanding client service, intelligent risk taking, operating efficiency, corporate citizenship and the achievement of superior risk-adjusted returns for our shareholders.
+We believe that the achievement of our objectives will position us as a global leader in specialty risks, enabling us to deliver sustained profitable growth and increased shareholder value.

 AXIS Specialty Limited (the "Company") was incorporated on November 8, 2001 under the laws of Bermuda.
-Pursuant to an exchange offer consummated on December 31, 2002, the Company became a wholly owned subsidiary of AXIS Capital.
-On December 12, 2011, AXIS Capital assigned all of its shares of the Company to AXIS Specialty Holdings Bermuda Limited ("AXIS Specialty Holdings").
+It is a wholly owned subsidiary of AXIS Specialty Holdings Bermuda Limited ("AXIS Specialty Holdings").
 AXIS Specialty Holdings was incorporated under the laws of Bermuda on September 22, 2011 and is a wholly owned subsidiary of AXIS Capital.

-The Company is licensed under the Bermuda Insurance Act 1978, amendments thereto and related regulations, to write general business as a Class 4 insurer and commenced operations on November 20, 2001, providing a broad range of insurance and reinsurance products on a worldwide basis.
+The Company is licensed under the Bermuda Insurance Act 1978 to write all classes of general business as a Class 4 insurer and commenced operations on November 20, 2001, providing a broad range of insurance and reinsurance products on a worldwide basis.
 The Company also provides reinsurance protection to other subsidiaries of AXIS Capital through quota share and stop loss agreements.